geoffhuntsgood/dk64-route-assistant/README.md

 - any% Glitchless
 - NLE (Helm Escape)

-I have this app hosted at geoffhuntsgood.com/dk64router, but if you'd like you can run it yourself.
+I have this app hosted at geoffhuntsgood.com/dk64router, but if you have Node.js on your machine you can run it yourself.
 Just:
 - Clone the repository
 - CD to that directory in your terminal
-- Run "npm run dev"
+- Run "npm i && npm run dev"
 - The app will now run at localhost:5173 in your browser.

 Any and all feedback is welcome, just create an issue in GitHub.